Germany Payroll and Benefits Guide

 Holidays and Leave

-Maternity leave is 14 weeks: six weeks before the due date and eight weeks after birth, funded by public health insurance.
+Maternity leave is 14 weeks – six weeks before the due date and eight weeks after birth, funded by public health insurance.
 Paternity leave is considered part of unpaid parental leave, which can be a maximum of three years shared between the two parents.
+Parents are also entitled to 15 paid days off to care for an ill child, rising to 30 days for single parents.

 German Public HolidayDate in Calendar